Myki: Card registration

-Myki cards and Mobile Myki can be "registered" with Public Transport Victoria (PTV), enabling cardholders to view their travel history and card expiry date, initiate "auto top up" functionality, or replace lost cards.
+Myki cards and Mobile Myki can be "registered" with Transport Victoria, enabling cardholders to view their travel history and card expiry date, initiate "auto top up" functionality, or replace lost cards.

 Card expiry

 A Myki card has a limited validity period, but the expiry date is not printed on the card.
 A physical card expires four years after the date on which it is purchased.
 Mobile Myki expires after two years.
 If the card is registered, the holder can see online the date on which the card expires.
-PTV also contacts the registered card holder shortly before the expiry date to remind them of the card's imminent expiry.
+Transport Victoria also contacts the registered card holder shortly before the expiry date to remind them of the card's imminent expiry.
 Holders of anonymous cards must use a card vending machine or Myki Check machine to find out when their card will expire.

+A Myki card that has expired within the past 90 days or is expiring in the next 90 days can be extended for an additional two years from the original expiry date by scanning the Myki card at a Myki machine, using the PTV App, at a staffed train station, at a myki retailer or at a PTV hub.

-A Myki card that has expired or is expiring in the next 60 days can be replaced for free at staffed metropolitan railway stations, Myki-enabled V/Line stations or a PTV Hub, with any balance from the expired/expiring card being transferred to the new card instantly.
-Alternatively, users can post their expired/expiring Myki card to PTV and wait up to 10 working days for a new card to be posted to them.
+A Myki card that has expired or is expiring in the next 60 days can also be replaced for free at staffed metropolitan railway stations, Myki-enabled V/Line stations or a Transport Victoria Hub, with any balance from the expired/expiring card being transferred to the new card instantly.
+Alternatively, users can post their expired/expiring Myki card to Transport Victoria and wait up to 10 working days for a new card to be posted to them.
 If the expired/expiring card was registered, the replacement card will be automatically registered.
 Auto top-up will not be transferred to the new Myki and, if desired, needs to be set up again.
-Users can also request a replacement on the PTV website or through the call centre.
+Users can also request a replacement on the Transport Victoria website or through the call centre.